como-usar-y-crear-daemon-en-raspberry-pi

 Troubleshooting

-To diagnose issues with a daemon, check the logs:
+To diagnose problems with a daemon, check the logs:

 If you want to create a custom Daemon, you need to define a service file for systemd.
 First, you must create a service file that will define its configuration.